Learning to Model and Plan for Wheeled Mobility on Vertically Challenging Terrain: APPROACH

 Vehicle roll-over is often associated with large roll and pitch angles, which we therefore seek to minimize along the state trajectory.
 Note that roll $r_t$ and pitch $p_t$ are part of the vehicle state $\mathbf{x}_{t}$.
 Therefore, we design a cost term that considers the absolute values of roll and pitch:

 where $w_{1,1}$ and $w_{1, 2}$ weigh the effect of the absolute value of roll and pitch.

-Similarly, vehicle immobilization often happens when the vehicle state does not change from time to time.
+Similarly, vehicle immobilization often happens when the vehicle state does not change from time to time due to irregular underneath terrain geometry.
 Therefore, trajectories on which vehicle state significantly changes, especially along the translational dimension $x$ and $y$, are encouraged: